nc0565/HPC_C2/README.md

 A plot of the final state can also be done by doing `make plot`, which will create a .png file in the directory. _NOTE: This only works with a final state file called final\_state.plt_.
 If you want to run this on your own computer, you need gnuplot installed.

+## Running on BlueCrystal Phase 3

+The `make run` command will run the executable locally.
+When you wish to submit a job to the queuing system on BlueCrystal, you should use the job submission script provided.

+    $ qsub lbm_job_submit

+This will dispatch a job to the queue, which you can monitor using the `qstat` command:

+    $ qstat | grep $USER

+When finished, the output from your job will be in a file called `LBM.out`:

+    $ less LBM.out

+If you wish to run a different set of input parameters, you should modify `lbm_job_submit` to update the value assigned to `PARAM_FILE`.

 ## Checking SAFE submission

 Running `make submission` will copy all files needed for submission to